nico-klein/jetson-nano/README.md

 * drive the robot with a PS5 gamepad

 ## predict_with_vgg16.ipynb
-* predict image from internet, from file and live from camera with imagenet vgg16
+* predict images from internet, from file and live from camera
+* pretrained nets on imagenet
+* pytorch and tensorflow

 ## folder images
 * sample images for image recognition